The Portrait Exposed, Sydney Photography Workshop

 Please arrive 15 minutes before the workshop commences to ensure we start on time

-After a discussion about portraiture and light at the studio, we’ll walk to various locations around Chippendale for practical learning.
+After a discussion about portraiture and light, we’ll head to various artistic background locations around Glebe and Sydney University for practical learning.

 What should I bring?

 - a digital SLR camera o rcompact camera with manual settings and a built-in flash

 - at least one set of spare batteries —make sure they’re fully charged

 - your camera manual